smemsh/git-reltag/README.rst

 default subcommand
 ------------------

-If no subcommand given, default depends on current checkout:
+If no subcommand specified, default depends on current checkout:

 :detached tag: *deploy latest tag of parent branch* (**sync**)
 :on branch: *add new tag incrementing patchlevel* (**patch**)